 - If more than 30 degrees of tilt is needed, either remove the rocket from service or the wind is likely too strong.

-- Operators and spectators should stand back at least 50 feet, or 15 meters.
+- Operators should stay at least 15 feet from the launcher and spectators at least 50 feet.
 High-pressure air can cause a water bottle rocket to rupture and explode, causing severe injury.

 - The plastic bottles commonly used for soft drinks or water are generally used to construct the body of the rocket.
 Flying components—such as fins, a nose cone, or decorations—need to be lightweight and non-metallic (such as Styrofoam, tape, etc.).